Cosmic-Excalibur/astracodes/README.md

 ## `/python`

-<s>Mutated</s> Python code hub.
-Source [`/wsl/.astra_scripts`](#.astra_scripts) to get import paths right.
+A collection of <s>Mutated</s> Python modules.
+Source [`/wsl/.astra_scripts`](#.astra_scripts) to incorporate this folder for imports.

-A [SageMath 10.4 environment](https://doc.sagemath.org/html/en/installation/index.html#windows) named `sage104` in conda is required.
+A [SageMath 10.4](https://doc.sagemath.org/html/en/installation/index.html#windows) environment named `sage104` in conda is required.

 A list of required external modules can be found in `/python/requirements.txt`.

 Run `from astrautils.lazy import *` (slow!) to pre-import some frequently used modules.

-You will notice that most of these are some condesenation of python codes, for example, you may rewrite
+You will notice that some of these are condensations or abbreviations of Python codes, for example, you may rewrite
 ```python
 import string
 printable = string.printable[:-6].encode('utf-8')